CoreumFoundation/ledger-coreum/docs/TXSPEC.md

 Transaction Specification
 -------------------------
-Two types of transaction formats are supported by the Cosmos App, Json format and Textual format.
+Two types of transaction formats are supported by the Coreum App, Json format and Textual format.

 ### JSON Format